Trail Map and Guides

 - Signs and Trail Markers

-The access road along the river parallels the “lower railroad bed” which will be upgraded in the next year or two as part of the Delaware & Lehigh National Heritage Corridor Trail.
+The access road along the river parallels the Delaware & Lehigh National Heritage Corridor Trail.
 When completed, the D&L Trail will run continuously from Bristol, north of Philadelphia, to the Wilkes-Barre area, including running along the lower edge of the Lehigh Gap Nature Center for nearly 3 miles.

 From Route 248, take the Bowmanstown exit.
 Travel west on Route 895 a very short distance and cross the bridge over the Lehigh River.
 Just over the bridge make a left turn onto Riverview Road.
 Travel about one mile to where the road bends sharply to the right.
 You can park here, along the D&L Trail and enter the refuge.
 You can also continue on Riverview Road for a short distance to the stop sign at Sunset Road.
 Make a left on Sunset and a quick right and go up the hill to the LNE Trail (the upper railroad bed).
 You can park your car on the right and enter the refuge here.